 Our intention is to provide the best possible experience for visitors to our slopes, the best possible environment for our people that work here, and for the local community where we operate – and the best relations with our suppliers and other stakeholders.
-We collect and process data to understand who our guests are, send them appropriate and relevant information, track the performance of our centres, and to help provide and improve our services as a whole.
+We collect and process data to understand who our guests are, send them appropriate and relevant information, track the performance of our venues, and help provide and improve our services as a whole.

 Some data is required to operate our services, and in some cases we are required to hold certain information for legal compliance, law enforcement or contractual purposes.

 Data protection laws set out a number of valid reasons for the collection and processing of personal data.
 These include: Consent, such as ticking a box to opt-in to receive marketing emails from us; Legitimate Interest; Compliance with the law; and, to Fulfil contractual obligations.

 When you order tickets or passes, we need to know your name, address, contact phone number and e-mail address to ensure we can contact you easily if required.
 We also require a credit/debit card number, your expiry date and 3 digit security code.
 This allows us to process and fulfil your order.
 Note - We do not store any payment information anywhere on any of our systems.

 When entering competitions, either at the venue or via our website, we collect personal data like your contact information, to administer the competition, for example to ensure age restrictions are adhered to and to notify winners.

 Personal details are required to sign-up to the Snozone Membership scheme, which provides members with offers and promotions at Snozone and Skizone.
 These details are required to administer the scheme, such as the posting of membership cards, identifying members, informing them of the current offers and promotions within the scheme, and tracking usage of the scheme.